Laurent Gbagbo: Appeal

 The ICC (International Criminal Court) panel ordered Gbagbo's immediate release, but the ICC Appeals Chamber ordered that Gbagbo remain in custody pending consideration of ICC prosecutors' appeal against Gbagbo's acquittal.
 On 1 February 2019, he was released after ICC Appeals Chamber granted Gbagbo conditional release from detention; he was allowed to live in Belgium, but had to be available to return to court, and could not leave Belgium.
 Gbagbo's lawyers then petitioned the ICC for Gbagbo's unconditional release.

 On 28 May 2020, the International Criminal Court gave Gbagbo permission to leave Belgium if certain conditions were met.
 At the time, it was unclear if he would be allowed to return to Côte d'Ivoire.

 On 30 October 2020, Gbagbo said the 2020 Ivorian presidential election spells "disaster" for the country, in his first public comments since being toppled in 2011.
 He gave the interview in Belgium, where he was awaiting the outcome of proceedings against him.

 In March 2021, the ICC upheld Gbagbo's acquittal.
-Shortly afterwards, Ouattara stated he was free to return to Côte d'Ivoire.
+Shortly afterwards, Ouattara stated he was able to return to Côte d'Ivoire freely.

-Return to Cote d'Ivoire
+Return to Ivory Coast

 After his acquittal was confirmed, current Ivorian President Alassane Ouattara, Gbagbo's rival, invited him back to Côte d'Ivoire.
 He arrived in Abidjan on 17 June 2021, on a commercial flight from Brussels, where he had been living for the previous three years after being released from detention.
 Ouattara arranged him a diplomatic passport, and promised him the benefits that are typically given to ex-presidents, including state-provided security and a state pension.

 Six of Gbagbo's former allies also returned after spending years in exile after being encouraged by the current president Ouattara.
-In October 2021, Gbagbo launched a new political party called the African People's Party – Cote d'Ivoire (PPA-CI).
-In December 2021, he spent four days in Ghana.
-According to a statement from his party, he went there to attend the funeral of Captain Kojo Tsikata, a man close to the former president of Ghana Jerry Rawlings.
-Laurent Gbagbo also visited the Ivorian exiles, whose return he wanted to the country since the Ivorian crisis, 11,000 Ivorians fled the post-election crisis to seek asylum in neighboring Ghana.
+Gbagbo launched a new political party in October 2021 called the African People's Party – Cote d'Ivoire (PPA-CI).
+He travelled to Ghana in December 2021 to attend the funeral of Kojo Tsikata, and visited Ivorian exiles who sought asylum there following the post-election crisis.

-On 10 March 2024, Gbagbo said that he would run again for president as leader of the PPA-CI in elections to be held in October 2025.
-He was not included in the final list of candidates released in June 2025.
-Gbagbo filed a case at the African Court on Human and Peoples' Rights, accusing the Ivorian government of violating his rights by rejecting his candidacy over his criminal conviction, which the court dismissed.
+He said in March 2024 that he would run again for president as leader of the PPA-CI in the 2025 Ivorian presidential election.
+However, he was not included in the final list of candidates released in June 2025.
+He filed a case at the African Court on Human and Peoples' Rights, accusing the Ivorian government of violating his rights by rejecting his candidacy over his criminal conviction, but the case was dismissed by the court.